-Will Users Take Advantage of the New G Suite to Office 365 Migration Tool
+Will Users Take Advantage of the New G Suite to Office 365 Migration Tool?

 At the end of last year, Microsoft indicated that it was in the process of developing migration tools that would make it easier for people to move from G Suite to Office 365.
 The roadmap indicated that the new migration tool would be available in the second quarter of 2019.
 Over the past couple of weeks, Microsoft has started unveiling the new tools and will finish the roll out over the coming weeks.

-Why Leave G Suite
+Why Leave G Suite?

 The roll out comes at an interesting moment in the productivity suite space, particularly for the ongoing rivalry between Google and Microsoft that pitches G Suite against Office 365.
 Google was forced to increase the price of G Suite recently — the price differential was one of the main reasons enterprises would go with Google rather than Microsoft — pushing the G Suite Basic and G Suite Business productivity suites for the first time ever.
 G Suite Basic rose from $5 per user per month to $6.
 G Suite Business, used mainly by SMBs, went from $10 per user per month to $12, while the $25 per user per month for the enterprise edition remained the same.